 You’ve got them booked, congrats!
 Now is where you need to be extra careful to make sure you’ve given the client all necessary information and to leave a paper trial showing you did so.
 This is where the rubber hits the road folks.
 Get your racing gear on!

 Whoops.
 Stephanie with a ‘y’ when it was an ‘ie’.
 Or you booked them on the wrong dates.
 Again, set expectations so that the relationship is a success.
 A second set of eyes on anything important is always a good idea.
 In your travel waiver, let clients know they are are responsible for looking it over and making sure everything is correct.

 Sample verification reminder from real travel agencies:

 Visas, passports.
 Taking kids out of the country without both parents.
 Documents for getting married outside the US.
 That’s you, kiddos.
 It’s a hard line to draw in the sand, what your responsibility as the travel agent is.
-You might find a recent article by travel attorney Mark Pestronk discussing what your duties are to clients helpful.
-Canadian agents may find this article by Pestronk helpful on TICO regulations.
+You might find it helpful to read this article by travel attorney Mark Pestronk discussing your duties to clients.
+Canadian agents may find this article helpful, TICO regulations by Pestronk.

 Sample documentation waiver from real travel agency: